In this guide we’ll look at the best hedgehog houses for your garden.

 The floor is resin-sealed against damp and although the roof is composite wood it’s covered in recycled slate to keep the rain out.
 The roof is also hinged, so you can check carefully for inhabitants, and it’s lockable to keep out inquisitive little fingers.

 Inside there are two sections and plenty of room for a hibernating hog or a mum bringing up hoglets.
 The anti-predator tunnel and ‘hallway’ helps keep out cats, dogs and foxes.
-This beauty measures 525 x 385 x 510mm – it’s a good, dependable purchase.
+This beauty measures 525 x 385 x 510mm – it’s another excellent choice if you are looking for the best hedgehog house on the market.

 The Wicker Igloo hedgehog house is a very cute round residence made from a painted steel frame topped with a circular brushwood and moss trim that looks particularly attractive – but it also has the practical all-important waterproof roof.